Skip to main content

 Lifetime and Close

-The contract: caller must call Close when done.
+The contract is the caller must call Close when done.
 There's no GC fallback because the stream wraps real syscall resources: a TCP socket, an H2 stream window, an H3 stream.

 Common ways to forget: